ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

 **Ssl verify:** `False` (the Wazuh manager uses a self-signed certificate).

-**Key lesson learned:** the `firewall-drop` active-response script reads the source IP from the **`alert.data.srcip`** JSON path — *not* from a generic `arguments`/`extra_args` array.
-An early version of this body used `"arguments":["-src","$exec.all_fields.data.srcip"]`, which the manager accepted (HTTP 200) but the agent-side script rejected with `Cannot read 'srcip' from data`, silently failing to block anything despite the API reporting success.
-This was only caught by reviewing `/var/ossec/logs/active-responses.log` on the target host — see Section 6.

 ### 4.6 Email notification

 An **Email → "Send email smtp"** action was added after the active-response